safespring/docs/content/backup/install/rhel.md

 ```

 !!!warning
-    Strict permissions on the credential file are required!
+    Strict permissions on the credentials file is required!
     The script will fail if strict permissions are not set.
     A malicious user can use the credentials to delete or modify backup nodes and schedules.